 Liquidating home equity for cash can be an effective tool for consumers who need to pay for major life expenses, anticipated or otherwise.
 As the real estate market continues to grow, many homeowners find themselves with increasing equity in their property.
 In fact, 19% of homeowners have at least 50% equity in their homes, totaling more than $11 trillion in home equity wealth nationwide.
 Cash out refinances and HELOCs have been steadily increasing in the wake of historically low interest rates and American homeowners now have more ways to access their property wealth than ever before.

 However, navigating all the options available to potential home-equity borrowers can be challenging.
-Whether you are looking to pay off an existing debt or you are planning ahead for an upcoming expense like college tuition or retirement, learning about all of your options is critical to successfully finding the best finance solution for you.
+Whether you are looking to pay off an existing debt, exploring financing options for those with bad credit, or planning ahead for an upcoming expense like college tuition or retirement; learning about all of your options is critical to successfully finding the best finance solution for you.

 Refinancing your home to cash out some equity is an alternative option to home equity loans and HELOCs for homeowners who have paid off a significant amount of their mortgage or for those who have seen their home appreciate in value.
 With a cash-out refinance, you are essentially getting a new (and larger) mortgage on your existing home – you use some of the money from that mortgage to pay off your existing mortgage and you receive the cash for the extra amount.
 For example, if your home is appraised for $750,000 and you only have $400,000 remaining on the loan, you can generally cash out up to 80% -- in this case, $200,000 (80% of $750,000 is $600,000 less the $400,000 mortgage balance leaves $200,000 in equity).
 Your new loan amount is $600,000, but you keep the extra funds without having a second mortgage.
 A benefit compared to home equity loans or HELOCs is that a refinance generally comes with lower, fixed rates; you may even be able to negotiate a lower rate than you had with your original mortgage, making your payments lower than you may have expected.
 However, if rates have increased, it may not be wise to refinance your entire mortgage.
 A major downside to a cash-out refinance is that you have to pay closing costs to receive the loan, which can potentially add up to thousands of dollars.
 Many lenders offer various options so that you don’t have to pay with cash upfront, such as rolling the closing costs into the interest rate, or deducting them from your cash-out funds.